apache/www-site/content/licenses/exports/include/main.md

 ASF software products and their source links for which we have determined an export classification for that product as distributed by the Apache Software Foundation.
-Use the matrix in conjunction with the EAR to provide classification informatio to assist exporters in the export of ASF products and to provide guidance to BIS employees who seek the source code for ASF products.
+Use the matrix in conjunction with the EAR to provide classification information to assist exporters in the export of ASF products and to provide guidance to BIS employees who seek the source code for ASF products.
 All export classification information contained in the matrix is subject to change without notice.